Pamela Winslow

-Pamela Winslow is an actress who appeared in film and television roles in the early 1990s.
+Pamela Winslow is an actress and producer who appeared in film, stage musicals and television roles in the early 1990s.
 She was the original Rapunzel in the Sondheim-Lapine musical, Into the Woods.

 Early life

 She is originally from Maplewood, New Jersey, where she attended Columbia High School.
 Winslow later received a BFA in Acting/Musical Theatre at Carnegie Mellon University.